Animas River reopens to recreation in La Plata County, Colorado, sheriff says

 The river can now be used to water livestock, said the Colorado Department of Agriculture State Veterinarian’s Office.

 If the sediment is disturbed, the river water will become discolored but “this discoloration does not pose an immediate heath risk,” the San Juan Basin Heath Department said.

 In all, 3 million gallons of heavy metal filled wastewater spilled into the Animas River on August 5 when a U.S. Environmental Protection Agency crew accidentally caused a leak at the dormant Gold King Mine near Durango.

-The mine wastewater polluted the river and other waterways with extremely high levels of lead, arsenic, cadmium, beryllium and mercury.
+The mine wastewater polluted the river with extremely high levels of lead, arsenic, cadmium, beryllium and mercury.

 The contamination flowed into New Mexico and Utah, and the attorneys general there and in Colorado have suggested they may individually or collectively sue the federal government.